jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Segregated:
   - Upon allocation the necessary pages are committed
   - Upon deallocation the pages are decommitted
-  - The allocation is Size but will only commit used pages
+  - The allocation is 'size' but will only commit used pages
 - A reserved memory range (16GB) of virtual pages
 - Can use more than one instance
 - Sizes to use are multiple of 64KB (page-size)